prashantkhurana/my-website/content/blog/rclone-copy-drive-dropbox/index.md

 Among others, it supports Google Drive, Dropbox, Amazon Drive, Box, Microsoft One Drive, Yandex and Backblaze.
 An exhaustive list can be found over [here][2].

 This is a mental dump of how to setup rclone and sync between dropbox and google drive.
 I generally store my files in Google drive and then once a month sync them over to dropbox and backblaze.
-I use the Google drive mac app for storing and use rclone for syncing.
+I use Google drive mac app for syncing to Google and rclone for all others.

 # Setup Rclone